January Gems #3 – How much music to include in your ceremony?

-In our previous post we took you through some of the rules/guidelines (aren’t we all sick of that word!) on what type of music you can include in your ceremony, noting that the biggest determining factor is what kind of celebration you’re planning – Catholic, Church of Ireland, Humanist, civil weddings all have rather different rules.
+In our previous post we took you through some of the rules/guidelines on what type of music you can include in your ceremony, noting that the biggest determining factor is what kind of celebration you’re planning – Catholic, Church of Ireland, Humanist, civil weddings all have rather different rules.

 That brings us to the question of how much music you should include, because that’s also also largely down to the nature of the ceremony.
 To recap: if yours is a Humanist/Spiritualist celebration, you can essentially design your own ceremony and fit your choice of music around its key points.
 There’s a decision to be made here regarding whether you’d like some of the musical moments to be ‘stand-alone’ parts of the ceremony – a song between readings for example, which simply gives you and your guests a moment to sit and enjoy the music – or prefer them to have a more functional role, being performed only at moments when something else is happening, such as a gesture or the signing of the register.
 The beauty of this is there are no rules, it’s absolutely your choice as a couple.
 As your musicians though, we’d always encourage you to include some ‘stand-alone’ songs in your celebration.
 Because we like a lot of music 🙂

 If yours is a Catholic ceremony, there’s typically 7 or 8 points in the ceremony that call for full-length songs, in addition to the liturgical music pieces known as the mass parts (Gloria, Hallelujah etc….)
 Your musicians will advise you on this and as we mentioned earlier, better to take this step before you discuss with your celebrant.